 The CC is governed by the Compensation Committee Charter (see point 3.5.2 in the Corporate Governance section).
-The Committee consists of the Chair who is an independent and non-executive member of the Board.
+The Committee consists of the Chair, who is an independent and non-executive member of the Board.
 The other members shall be a minimum of three other non-executive members of the Board.

 The members of the CC have been elected by the shareholders for one year.
 The Chair was appointed by the Board of Directors.
-On December 31, 2021, the composition of the CC is as follows:
+On December 31, 2022, the composition of the CC is as follows:

 Chair Members

 Pablo Isla Patrick Aebischer

 Dick Boer

-Kasper B. Rorsted
+Dinesh Paliwal

-The tasks and areas of responsibility of the CC are described on page 14 of the Corporate Governance Report 2021.
+The tasks and areas of responsibility of the CC are described on page 14 of the Corporate Governance Report 2022.

-(\) Nestlé S.A.'s Articles of Association can be found on page 55 and on www.nestle.com/investors/corporate-governance/articles
+^() Nestlé S.A.'s Articles of Association can be found on page 57 and at www.nestle.com/investors/corporate-governance/articles